 Besides my savings, what else will the bank take into account when looking at my mortgage application?

-Every bank has to adhere to another rule called proven repayment capacity.
-Setting aside the Central Bank policy, you need to prove that you are in the position to pay back a mortgage.
+Aside from the Central Bank Rules, you will need to prove that you are in the position to pay back a mortgage.

 For example, if you’re looking to take out a mortgage of €200,000 over 25 years, your bank is required to put stress-testing in place.
 This risk assessment is to ensure you’ll be able to comfortably manage the repayments if interest rates were to rise over the life of the mortgage.